2019–20 Los Angeles Clippers season: Draft

 The Clippers hold no first-round picks but holds two second-round picks.
-The 56th pick was traded to the Brooklyn Nets along with a 2020 second round draft pick for Mfiondu Kabengele.
+They had traded their 2019 first-round pick to the Memphis Grizzlies in 2016, before being ultimately held by the Boston Celtics entering the draft night.
+The 56th pick originally belonged to the Portland Trail Blazers and acquired by the Clippers from the Detroit Pistons as part of the Blake Griffin trade.
+The pick was eventually used to draft Jaylen Hands, whose rights were traded to the Brooklyn Nets along with a 2020 second-round draft pick for Mfiondu Kabengele.